CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/overview.md

 The duplicated document opens in adding mode, allowing users to make any necessary edits.
 Once all required details are updated, click the "Add" button to save the new record.

 ---
-The Quality Control Testing process within ProcessForce and SAP Business One is a robust solution for managing quality assurance activities.

-This guide aims to provide a clear understanding of the process, enabling users to maximize the benefits of Quality Control Testing.